 In April, I was honored to be a part of the Retronauts panel at Midwest Gaming Classic, alongside Jeremy Parish, Bob Mackey, and Greg Sewart.
 To say that this was a thrill is an understatement.
 It was the friggin’ bees knees, and I don’t bust that phrase out lightly.
 Jeremy and Bob were awesome and generous hosts, and Greg was a fantastic hotel roommate who has since become a friend.
 One of the year’s best memories, no question.

 Awesome art from an awesome show (thanks to Retronauts for the image).

 This update will be the last Sega Does post for 2016.
 I’ll be taking a much-needed break from Dec.
 25th through January 1st and will return with new posts on the 2nd.

 The goal for 2017 will be, as always, 2-3 reviews a week.
 Whether I hit this consistently or not is in God’s hands, but this is the ideal.
 I would also like to start producing books in 2017.
 My only limitation is money.
 I don’t have the finances available to pay my graphic designer what he requires, thus book production will be on hold until then.
 Could I design the books myself?
 With a few tutorials, I’m sure I could whip something together, but I’d prefer the books not be of amateur quality.

 Off-model Sonic cries out for more Sega-branded literature!

 Most importantly, thanks to all of you for reading and sticking with me, lo these past three years.
 If nobody was interested, I’d be hard-pressed to continue.
 As it stands, I’m continuously flattered and humbled that anyone cares about my grandiose chrono-blog.
 Forget Sonic, Tails, Alex Kidd, Ecco: you guys are the real Sega superstars.
-Take care, and I’ll see you (Lord willing and the world doesn’t collapse) in 2017!
+Take care, and I’ll see you (Lord willing) in 2017!